Welcome to the FFmpeg Bug Tracker and Wiki

 Community Contributed Documentation

-- FFmpeg Compilation Guides for Windows, OS X, Linux, and other platforms
+- FFmpeg Compilation Guides – Windows, macOS, Linux, and other platforms

 - Compile Benchmarks